ACARP seeks research proposals that address key industry problems on an annual basis.

 - Identify risks associated with interaction of planned/advancing open cut and underground workings with old underground workings.

-- Improve methods for understanding strata failure mechanisms in open cut and underground mines.
+- Improve methods for understanding strata failure mechanisms in open cut slope stability.

 - Investigate novel applications of existing data sources.